salab/CodeSmellsPrioritizer/README.md

 | 1001      | com.package.ui.ClassA      | 0.321 |
 | 1001      | com.package.model.ClassB   | 0.211 |
 | .         | .                          | .     |

+Please remove the header line of the file before using the tool (if any).

 Example: IA.csv